Categories

 Colour psychology and a balanced composition work together with another effective visual advertising technique, a focal point, to draw consumers to certain things.

-A focal point is where brands strategically place messages, objects and people in their advertising to draw attention to one thing in particular (as opposed to composition, which about how many objects are arranged).
+A focal point is where brands strategically place messages, objects, and people in their advertising to draw attention to one thing in particular (as opposed to composition, which is about how many objects are arranged).
 A focal point helps consumers absorb a specific message.

 The rule of thirds is a tool in which a space is separated into six rectangles (two rows and three columns), and elements are placed at the crosspoints of these rectangles.
 The golden ratio is a tool in which elements are harmoniously placed in a space.